 Use this time to study and learn

 Do you have any courses or ebooks you’ve purchased that have been sitting around collecting digital dust?
 Use this slow down as a time to build your skills and get some backend “housekeeping” skills off of your to-do list.
 Study up on SEO (finally figure out what keywords are!) and go back and optimize all your old blog posts.
-Come up with and create a rockin’ freebie and start building (and writing to!) an email list.
+Come up with a rockin’ freebie and start building (and writing to!) an email list.
 Clean up all your Pinterest boards and finally get a pinning strategy figured out.
 All of these take research and time, and this could be the perfect opportunity to invest both.
-Blogging has a LOT of moving parts, put some energy behind shoring up your weakest areas and you could come out the other side of this crisis a blogging powerhouse, with all your ducks in a neat little row, ready to boom at the slightest sign of recovery.
+Blogging has a LOT of moving parts, put some energy behind shoring up your weakest areas and you could come out the other side of this crisis a blogging powerhouse, with several of your ducks in a neat little row, ready to boom at the slightest sign of recovery.

 Blog Writing Prompts for Uncertain Times